 I am blessed with accumulating a tremendous amount of valuable information.
 Recently, I had the opportunity to help a friend that has a progressive cancer.
 He has everything and everyone to live for.
 He has a worthwhile life – better than most people.
 Without him asking, I provided him with some specialized information, so that he has options to live longer and healthier.
 I gave him this information without expectation that he would ever read it, or do anything about it.
 When I gave it to him, I even told him that, “I did not expect him to do anything with it.
 But it was there for him if he chose to.”

 It is unfortunate that he has chosen not to get around to it.
 It saddens me.
 But that is just how people are…

 Moral Support vs. Standing Alone

 If you get moral support from those around you, feel blessed.
-Most people must walk their path lonely, and without support.
+Most people must walk their path lonely, and without support as they know how to self motivate.
 Once in a while you may meet someone that is on a similar path as you; a kindred spirit.
 This is the Law of Attraction at work.
 Often these are the best people to be co-supportive with.
 Look for these people to appear.
 It is nice to find a friend while traversing adversity.